-It is the onus of Cufa representatives to use common sense and avoid actions or behaviours that could be construed as child exploitation and abuse.
+The onus is on the Cufa representatives to use common sense and avoid actions or behaviours that could be construed as child exploitation and/or abuse.

 A Cufa employee must accompany all Cufa visitors to Cufa projects sites relating to children.